kritika27/kritika27/README.md

 ⚡ Fun fact: I like to sketch, write poems and try new hobbies in my leisure hour.I am also pursuing German language Certification from Goethe-Institut / Max Mueller Bhavan Bangalore.

-👋 Available For: Full-time Frontend/React Developer role, Anchoring in Tech Conferences and Speaking in Tech Conferences/Tech Meetups.
+👋 Available for: Full-time Frontend/React Developer role, anchoring in Tech Conferences and speaking in Tech Conferences/Tech Meetups.

 ### Available on: